 - Read the AST – always read the contract before signing AST (Assured Shorthold Tenancy), if you’re unsure, ask the agent to explain any clauses you do not understand.

 - Damage Deposit – this must be protected in a scheme by law within 30 days, you must be issued with prescribed information (this may form part of your tenancy) and know where your money is held.
-At Acorn we issue the prescribed information to you on behalf of the landlord.
+In a majority of cases, we will issue the prescribed information on behalf of the landlord.

 - Safety – At the beginning of your tenancy make sure you have all the correct certificates in place.
 By law a landlord must provide you with a CP12 (Gas Safety Certificate) if there is gas.